Living in halls

-The Campus Life team is a mix of staff and current students, with two Campus Life Managers, a Campus Life Assistant, a Campus Life Administrator and six Campus Connectors.
+The Student Life team is a mix of staff and current students, with two Student Life Officers, a Student Life Manager and 20 Campus Connectors.

 The Campus Connectors are an excellent source of information and advice and can help you settle into your accommodation and pass on any important information.
-You’ll recognise them around campus in their bright red shirts.
+You’ll recognise them around campus in their purple t-shirts / hoodies.
 They will also promote various in-person events across campus.
-You can see the full list of events on the Campus Life Facebook page.
+You can see the full list of events on the Student Life portal.
 If you have any ideas for any activities you would like to see on campus, get in touch and get involved.

 Support and conduct

-If you are having any difficulties living in halls, or if you are finding it hard to settle in and make new friends, the Campus Life team are here to help.
-You can get in touch via the details below.
+If you are having any difficulties living in halls, or if you are finding it hard to settle in and make new friends, the Student Life team are here to help.
+You can get in touch via email.

 The Campus Life team work closely with the Lancashire Fire & Rescue Service (LFRS) who provide lots of useful advice and information regarding fire safety in halls.
 Please also take the time to read government advice about how you can protect yourself and your belongings from fire.
 For further advice and guidance about fire safety, please read this Fire Safety Guide and watch the video below.